selva221724/dummylog/README.md

 The license for dummylog is MIT license

 ## Need help?
-Stuck on your edaSQL code or problem?
+Stuck on your dummylog code or problem?
 Any other questions?
 Don't hestitate to send me an email (selva221724@gmail.com).

 ## Usage